List of Fire Pro Wrestling games: Super Fire Pro Wrestling X Premium

 Super Fire Pro Wrestling X Premium was released in 1996 for the Super Famicom.
 It has an extensive Edit mode where up to 80 created wrestlers can be stored and used in the game.
 The game features likenesses of over 100 real-life professional wrestlers that were included with fake names to prevent copyright infringement.
 Fan translations of the game surfaced online with the advent of emulators such as Snes9x and ZSNES.
 These translations not only converted the Japanese text to English, but also replaced the names of each wrestling likeness to its real-life counterpart.
 Unlike the more frenzied pace and button-mashing of arcade-style wrestling games, Super Fire Pro Wrestling X Premium focused instead on skill and specific timing.
 Each wrestler possesses three different 'levels' of attacks, Weak, Medium, and Strong, and must realistically wear down the opponent to use their most powerful attacks without being reversed or countered.

-Fire Prowrestling S: 6 Men Scramble
+Fire Pro Wrestling S: 6 Men Scramble

 Fire Pro Wrestling S: 6 Men Scramble was released in 1996 for the Sega Saturn.
 The game's story mode was called "Victory Road", which enabled "Title Match" when completed.
 The matches in Fire Pro Wrestling S: 6 Men Scramble include One Night Match, Open League, One Night Tournament, Elimination Match, Battle Royal, the debut of Death Match and the return of Gruesome Fighting that had not been seen since Super Fire Pro Wrestling Special.
 The game also includes a deep wrestler edit mode.
+As its name suggests, Fire Pro Wrestling S: 6 Men Scramble was the first game in the Fire Pro series to feature six wrestlers at the same time.